0xzhouchenyu/0xzhouchenyu.github.io/_pages/about.md

   address: >
     <p>(+86)175-6915-8031</p>
     <p>chenyuzhou@sjtu.edu.cn</p>
-    <p>Shanghai, China</p>
+    <p>Xuhui, Shanghai, China</p>

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

 Hi :wave: , This is Chenyu (周宸宇 in Chinese)!

-I am an M.Phil. student at [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/), majoring in Computer and Information Engineering.
-I am working as a research assistant supervised by [Prof. Wei Cai](https://mypage.cuhk.edu.cn/academics/caiwei/index.html) in the [Human-Crypto Society Laboratory](https://hcslab.cuhk.edu.cn/).
-I am working in the lab on exciting research related to decentralized finance(DeFi) and Web3.
-Prior to this, I completed my undergraduate studies at [China University of Petroleum, Beijing](https://www.cup.edu.cn/), where I double-majored in Management Information Systems and Computer Science, earning dual degrees in Management and Engineering.
+I am currently a first-year PhD student in Institute of Intelligent Computing at Shanghai Jiao Tong University.
+I'm very proud to be advised by [Prof. Yinyu Ye](https://web.stanford.edu/~yyye/) and [Prof. Dongdong Ge](https://web.stanford.edu/~yyye/).
+Prior to this, I obtained my bachelar’s degree from [China University of Petroleum, Beijing](https://www.cup.edu.cn/) and my master's degree from [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/), where I was advised by [Prof. Wei Cai](https://faculty.washington.edu/weicaics/).

-I am deeply passionate about the intersection of technology and finance, and firmly believe that technology-driven finance will revolutionize the financial industry. **Specifically, my research interests center on the application of blockchain, AI, and machine learning in finance.**
+I am deeply passionate about the intersection of technology and finance, and firmly believe that technology-driven finance will revolutionize the financial industry. **Specifically, my research interests center on the application of artificial intelligence (large language models, deep learning and machine learning) and blockchain (decentralized computing, smart contract and cryptocurrency) in finance.**

-🚩 Recent Speical Focus:
-- Large-Scale Graph Neural Network Learning and Applications
-- Reinforcement Learning and LLM-driven Forecasting for Financial Markets
-- Security and Performance Analysis of DeFi / Blockchain Layer 2

 I possess strong programming skills and take pleasure in coding.
-I am a gold medalist in the Asian regional contest of the [International Collegiate Programming Contest](https://icpc.global/)(ACM-ICPC), the world's most prestigious collegiate programming contest.
-I am proficient in Python and C/C++ and have gained experience working with R, Matlab, Java, Golang, and JavaScript.
+I am a gold medalist in the Asian regional contest of the [International Collegiate Programming Contest](https://icpc.global/)(ACM-ICPC).

+I like conducting my research in real industrial settings.
+I have served as an AI researcher at [Cardinal Operations](https://www.shanshu.ai/)(杉数科技), [Tencent](https://www.tencent.com/en-us/)(腾讯), and [Meituan](https://www.meituan.com/)(美团).

 I have a strong passion for quantitative investment.
-I have nearly two years of full-time or internship work experience before pursuing my graduate degree.
-My previous employers, which include [Ubiquant Investment](https://www.ubiquant.com/)(九坤投资), [Harvest Fund](https://www.jsfund.cn/)(嘉实基金), and [JZL Capital](https://www.jzlcapital.xyz/)(君理资本), have all acknowledged my exceptional abilities in this field.
+I have nearly two years of full-time or internship work experience before pursuing my master degree.
+My previous employers include [Ubiquant Investment](https://www.ubiquant.com/)(九坤投资), [Harvest Fund](https://www.jsfund.cn/)(嘉实基金), and [JZL Capital](https://www.jzlcapital.xyz/)(君理资本).

-I am a Web3er, and I believe that decentralized autonomous organizations (DAOs) built on Web3 have immense potential to enhance productivity.
-As a result, I am actively engaged with the [SeeDAO](https://seedao.xyz/) I&R guild.
-I have great confidence in SeeDAO's growth and am excited to witness its progress firsthand.

-I am a technical partner of [DIGICARBON](https://www.digicarbon.cn/)(中财数碳), and my main responsibility is to develop machine learning algorithms and technical frameworks.
-In fact, I am also interested in topics related to technology-enabled carbon neutrality.
-I think this topic is the best representation of "Tech For Good".

 I was obsessed with business competitions for a long time.
 I led our team to the 7th place in China in the [Global Management Challenge](https://globalmanagementchallenge.com/) in 2021.

 ## Services
 - Reviewer:
   - IEEE Transactions on Computational Social Systems (TCSS)
+  - ACM Conference on Human Factors in Computing Systems 2024 (CHI 2024)
   - ACM The International Conference on the Foundations of Digital Games 2023 (FDG 2023)
   - 1st Workshop on Fintech and Decentralized Finance (FiDeFix 2023)

+- Teaching Assistant:
+  - MGTS3401: Data Structure, by Prof. Qi Deng (2024 Autumn)